eldoy/weblang/README.md

   - File and network access prohibited by default
   - Allows running of user defined code on your server
 - JSON compatible
-  - Write code using YAML
+  - Write code using YAML syntax
   - Easily transform to and from JSON

 Ready to try it out?